holoviz/holoviz/doc/Roadmap.rst

    nearly always the wrong thing to do, we can probably be convinced to allow it. :-)

-5. **More extensive documentation about deployment**: PyViz includes a tutorial on `deployment using Bokeh server <http://pyviz.org/tutorial/13_Deploying_Bokeh_Apps.html>`__, but there are many other ways to set up live Python-backed plots,
+5. **More extensive documentation about deployment**: HoloViz includes a tutorial on `deployment using Bokeh server <http://pyviz.org/tutorial/13_Deploying_Bokeh_Apps.html>`__, but there are many other ways to set up live Python-backed plots,